Meeting for the first time

 Getting the most from counselling

-As with any process, you get out of it what you put in.
-Counselling is not a quick fix, and it demands sustained commitment if you’re going to get the maximum benefit from it.
-You will therefore need to meet with your therapist on a regular basis (weekly at first) in order to sustain momentum and progress.
+Counselling is not a quick fix, and as with any process, sustained commitment is required in order to maximise the benefit to you.
+You will therefore need to meet with your therapist on a weekly basis in order to sustain momentum and progress.

 Counselling will inevitably make demands on your time, energy and finances.
 It is not uncommon in counselling for people to feel worse for a while, as they begin to open up issues they’ve been trying not to face up to.
 It is important that you are not left in an emotionally difficult place without the tools to deal with the pain; please therefore consider whether you are in the right place in your life to embark on a course of counselling and whether you have the financial resources to sustain the counselling relationship for as long as is necessary for you to feel your difficulties are sufficiently resolved.